Lewis and Clark's Columbia River

 Pierce National Wildlife Refuge ...

 Pierce National Wildlife Refuge is located in Southwest Washington within the Columbia River Gorge National Scenic Area, at Columbia River Mile (RM) 142.
 The refuge encompasses wetlands and uplands along the north shore of the Columbia River west of the town of North Bonneville, and east of Beacon Rock.
 Franz Lake National Wildlife Refuge is two miles downstream.
-Immediately downstream is Pierce Island, one of the islands seen by Lewis and Clark.
+Immediately downstream is Beacon Rock and Pierce Island, one of the islands seen by Lewis and Clark.
+Hardy Creek bisects the Refuge in two.
+Upstream is Hamilton Island.
+Sixteen miles downstream lies the Steigerwald Lake Refuge.

-Pierce National Wildlife Refuge was established in 1990 when the U.S. Fish and Wildlife Service received a donation of 319 acres from the landowner, Mrs. Lena Pierce, for “wildlife refuge, recreation or park purposes”.
-In donating the land to the Service, Mrs. Pierce requested that the Service administer the Refuge as an inviolate sanctuary and stipulated that hunting should not be allowed.
-Following the death of Mrs. Pierce in 1988, the Service acquired the remaining 10 acres of private land within the approved Refuge acquisition boundary under the authority of the Fish and Wildlife Act of 1956.
+Pierce Refuge was established in 1990 when the U.S. Fish and Wildlife Service received a donation of 319 acres from the landowner, Mrs. Lena Pierce, for “wildlife refuge, recreation or park purposes”.
+In donating the land to Fish and Wildlife, Mrs. Pierce requested that they administer the Refuge as an "inviolate sanctuary" and stipulated that hunting should not be allowed.
+Following the death of Mrs. Pierce in 1988, Fish and Wildlife acquired the remaining 10 acres of private land within the approved Refuge acquisition boundary under the authority of the Fish and Wildlife Act of 1956.

 From the Journals of Lewis and Clark ...